seaa/chartIt/README.md

   options: Object
 }`

 Where the supported types are line, bar, pie, and doughnut.
-Chartit uses the same data and options format the chart.js Documentation is available in Chart.js official (doc)[http://www.chartjs.org/docs/latest/]
+Chartit uses the same data and options formats that Chart.js

+Documentation is available in Chart.js official (doc)[http://www.chartjs.org/docs/latest/]

-The request will return the following obhect:
+This request will return the following obhect:
 `{
   chart: String,
 }`

-Where 'chart' will be `data:image/png;base64,${streamResult.toString('base64')}` the base64 string representation of the chart image, ready to be rendered as a png.
+Where 'chart' will be the base64 string representation of the chart image, ready to be rendered as a png.

 Use example:
 ```javascript